lukiwieser/aave-liquidation-risk/README.md

 3. **Run the Scripts:**

-   The code in the `/scripts` folder follows a pipeline with 4 phases:
+   The code in the `scripts` folder follows a pipeline with 4 phases:
    1. Download: Fetch necessary raw data.
    2. Parse: Speeds up processing by parsing some of the raw data.
    3. Evaluate: Analyzes data, generating project results (= heart of the project).
    4. Visualize: Creates plots based on result data.

    Simply run the scripts sequentially, starting with "download" scripts.
-   Use commands like `node ./scripts/parse-lendings.js`, or `python ./scripts/evaluate.py`.
+   Use commands like `node ./parse_tx-history_lending-pool-v2.js`, or `python ./evaluate.py`.
-   Some scripts might want you to specify the path to the input data.
+   If you already have downloaded or parsed the data, you can skip these steps and directly start evaluating.

 4. **View Outputs:**

    The results from the scripts will be saved in the following folders:
    - `data/raw`: Contains raw downloaded data.
    - `data/parsed`: Contains the parsed data.
-   - `reports`: Contains the final results.
+   - `results`: Contains the final results.

 ## Lessons Learned

 Here are some key takeaways from our project:

-- Heuristics help! (sometimes the data you have is not enough)
+- Heuristics help! (sometimes the data you have is not enough).
-- Decentralized finance is a complex field (involving intertwined smart contracts and lots of financial maths)
+- Decentralized finance is a complex field (involving intertwined smart contracts and lots of financial maths).
-- There is much to learn with Data Science (how to approach the problem, best practices for data exploration/understanding, how to structure the code, validity of results, etc.)
+- There is much to learn with Data Science (how to approach the problem, best practices for data exploration & understanding, how to structure the code, validity of results, etc.).
-- *Note:* In hindsight, this might seem obvious, and using jupyter notebooks would have been a good idea, but keep in mind that this was our first data science project.
+- *Note:* In hindsight, this might seem obvious, and for example using jupyter notebooks would have been a good idea.
+  But keep in mind that this was our first data science project.

 ## Credits